randallhunt/bluebiteassessment/README.md

 ### Part 2
 * The application must offer a way to query a list of objects based on filters.
     * Must filter on object_id, key, and/or value
+* The application should have a retrieval endpoint to return an individual object

+## Part 3
+* The application must offer advanced filtering for a list of objects
+    * Equality (`=` is completed in Part 2) - all data types supported
+      * `=`, `!=`
+    * Conditionals (only strings and numbers are supported)
+      * `<`, `>`, `>=`, `<=`
+## Part 4
+* The application must offer the ability to paginate a list of objects

+## Part 5
+* Return a list of unique keys in the system

 ## Submission

-Upon completion of the assessment, please email your point of contact at Blue Bite a link to the repository.
+At the completion of your given time constaints, fully document both what you were able to complete and what you would want to do additionally if you had more time.
+Once completed please email your point of contact at Blue Bite a link to the repository.

 ## Local Setup